sysadminmike/couch-to-postgres/README.md

 First install the postgres extension pgsql-http  at https://github.com/pramsey/pgsql-http

-Before compling a small change need to be made to issue a PUT request instead of POST.
-In http.c line 377:

-    //CURL_SETOPT(http_handle, CURLOPT_POST, 1);  //Comment this out
-    CURL_SETOPT(http_handle, CURLOPT_CUSTOMREQUEST, "PUT");  //Add this

-Note this change may soon not be needed as I think bulk POSTS are the way to go.

 See note about pgsql-http module install if you not sure how to install a postgres extension.

 Then add it in the database you want to use: